MicrosoftDocs/well-architected/well-architected/security/testing.md

 When you're designing your test plans, think about the following questions:

-- How often do you expect the test to run, and what's the impact on your environment?
+- How often do you expect the test to run, and how does it affect your environment?

 - What are the different test types that you should run?